arunkumar800/project1/README.md

-This is my first project useing HTMLand CSS
+This is my first project useing HTML and CSS